wo3kie/cxxDojo/README.md

 ### copy_vs_move.cpp
 Compare function calls passing arguments by value, by reference, and by ref ref.

-### covariance.cpp
-Implement a function to calculate the covariance between two collections.

 ### count_bits.cpp
 Implement a program to count the number of `1` bits in a given integer.
 Can you use `constexpr` to achieve this?